Alf Hanson: Life and playing career

 Hanson left Liverpool in the summer of 1938 for the sum of £7,500 although he did 'guest' for Liverpool again in a wartime match.
 Other clubs he guested for during World War II included Wrexham, Chester, Manchester City, Bolton Wanderers, Crewe Alexandra, Rochdale, Tranmere Rovers and Southport.
-Hanson eventually entered into management taking on the role of player/manager for South Liverpool, Shelbourne and Ellemere Port Town.
+Hanson eventually entered into management taking on the role of player/manager for South Liverpool, Shelbourne and Ellesmere Port Town before moving across the welsh Border and playing for Penmaenmawr, Portmadoc and Llanwrst before he took up scouting for Wolverhampton Wanderers in North Wales.

 His one season at Shelbourne he finished as joint top scorer in the League of Ireland.

 Hanson's only England appearance came in a wartime international on 8 February 1941 against Scotland whilst he was contracted to Chelsea.
 The game was at St James' Park and ended in a 3–2 win to Scotland.

+Alf Played both English Baseball and American Rules Baseball especially on Merseyside where he played alongside his Brothers Stan, Herbert (Bert) and Fred Hanson, he also played for an umber of other sides on Merseyside including becoming a winning Captain of Everton baseball side which was formed by the club in the second world war years.

 Hanson did, however, play regularly for the England baseball team.
+Alf joined a small club of dual internationalists in both Association Football and Baseball.

 Alf Hanson died in 1993 aged 81.